- Follow the Salzalpensteig, a historic salt trail, which winds its way through the Bavarian Alps

 This trail was voted one of Germany’s most beautiful walking trails and marries panoramic views of the Alps with the wild and romantic Weißbachschlucht gorge, rich local history and the most picturesque German alpine villages, renowned for their beauty.

-Travel via train from Munich (1.5 hour) or Salzburg (45 min) to reach Marquartstein, located in the south -eastern corner of Bavaria.
+Travel via train from Munich (1.5 hour) or Salzburg (45 min) to reach Bernau am Chiemsee, located in the southeastern corner of Bavaria.

 Go back in time as you wander the streets of this small traditional German village as you spend your first night at the foot of the Bavarian Alps.

-If you arrive early you can take a short cable car to Staffn-Alm and hike from there to Hochplatte (3 hours return) to admire the views of the Bavarian Alps and Lake Chiemsee.
+If you arrive early you enjoy a walk along the shores of Lake Chiemsee or take the bus to Prien and explore the island of Fraueninsel.
 Treat yourself to a coffee and a slice of homemade Strudel on your hotel’s

 terrace whilst taking in the view of the surrounding peaks.

-Day 2: Walk from Prien am Chiemsee to
+Day 2: Walk from Bernau am Chiemsee to

 Reach Rottau, where you have a choice of routes, you can take the wooden boardwalk through the moorlands of a nature reserve or you can stay on the forested main trail which guides you past the Rottauer waterfall.
 Both paths lead you back to Marquartstein, where you will spend a second night.